Entering the Estonian Market

 - Taxation: Comparatively low rates for personal and corporate liability.
 Organization for Economic Cooperation and Development ranked Estonia No. 1 globally for tax competitiveness in 2021

 - Trading: Membership of the European Union (EU) and the Eurozone simplifies business interaction

 - Energy: Self-sufficient due to oil shale reserves

 - Growth: Development of high-value-added areas such as Information Technology and electronics

 - Attitude: Open and innovation-based outlook attracts international corporations such as Ericsson and ABB, while the R&D for Skype was completed in Estonia

-Challenges of expanding into the Estonian market include:
+Challenges to expanding into the Estonian market include:

 - Risks: Relatively small economy susceptible to outside influences

-- Labor: Declining population and workforce leading to skills shortage in some sectors
+- Labour: Declining population and workforce leading to a skills shortage in some sectors

 - Logistics: Restricted land links with the rest of the EU